 The question, then, is what differentiates these borrowers?
 Can banks distinguish top performers from low performers?
 Here, the borrowers’ mindsets proved highly predictive, much more so than their education and experience levels, or loan officers’ predictions.

 Counterintuitively, borrowers who fit the profile of a “go-getter”—agreeing strongly with the statements “Failure is not an option” and “I tend to act first and worry about consequences later,” for example—do worse with big loans.
-“At first we thought we’d made an error in our analysis,” Osman says.
-“So we quadruple-checked everything.”

 The researchers hypothesize that the more reserved borrowers are more realistic.
 “They realize failure is a possibility and might be a bit risk-averse, unlike the overconfident types,” Osman says.